There's plenty to see and do at the estuary.

 Native.
 Not threatened.

-This is another small pioneer species in dune wetlands and estuaries.
-In the saltmarsh areas of the Manawatū Estuary it seldom plays a big role, but it’s pioneering role is more obvious in the Dune Garden.
+This is another small pioneer species in dune wetlands and Estuaries.
+In the saltmarsh areas of the Manawatū Estuary it seldom plays a big part, but its pioneering role is more obvious in the Dune Garden.
 In other areas such as the large dune wetland area at the south end of the Ohau Estuary, there are large and dense patches of this species.

 Although native to Aotearoa New Zealand it is widespread across the world being recorded from Australia, North and South America, Africa and southern Portugal.